coguardio/coguard_openai_rule_auto_generation_research/README.md

 two parts:
 -  **CoGuard Engine and Infrastructure Model** -- a predicate logic engine and representation of infrastructure, network, containers and applications.
-- **Policies, Rules and Rulesets** -- Supported services, applications and compliance frameworks Adding and maintaining the rules is a manual process.
+- **Policies, Rules and Rulesets** -- Supported services, applications and compliance frameworks.

+Adding and maintaining the rules is a manual process.
 Using OpenAI and CoGuard, we see a way to identify and add new policies/rules for configurations of all kinds of software and maintain or future proof existing configurations.